sahasrarjn/cs725-2022-assignment/helper.md

 output = h
 return output
 ```
 Please note that this is just a pseudocode, and copy-pasting it won't work.
-Please undertand the logic here.
+Please understand the underlying logic.

 ## Matrix Dimensions
 Let us consider an example of data with `NUM_FEATS=3` and `batch_size=5`, 2-hidden layers and `num_units=4`.